 The primary source of financing will be Town of Edenton General Fund revenues.
 In addition, existing federal, state, and private sector/non-profit funds will be pursued.
 However, sources of non-local funds have steadily diminished in recent years.
 The Town of Edenton will annually fund a budget line item dedicated to implementation of the Moseley Street Redevelopment Plan.
 This budget item will be a "revolving fund" into which funds received from the disposition of acquired properties will be deposited to finance continuing plan implementation.
-The initial fiscal year 2015/2016 allocation of Town of Edenton General Fund revenues will be \$70,000.00.
-Additional funds may be allocated by the town as necessary.
+The initial fiscal year 2014/2015 allocation of Town of Edenton General Fund revenues will be \$\\\\\\ (to be established by Town Council).
 Subsequent year allocations will be determined by the success of plan implementation and available General Fund revenues.
 Note: See code enforcement paragraph for currently budgeted demolition funds.